Little Rock Mesothelioma Lawyer

 Many of Little Rock’s government buildings, industrial facilities, businesses, hospitals, schools, and homes still contain asbestos if they were built between 1900 and 1979.

-People in Little Rock have been and continue to be exposed to asbestos in their homes and in workplaces that used the mineral.
+People in Little Rock have been and continue to be exposed to asbestos in their homes and workplaces that were built with asbestos materials.

 Some people were even exposed when asbestos dust was unwittingly brought in on work clothes belonging to loved ones who worked in power plants, factories, or railroad stations.